ovchkn/kled-io-ecosystem/docs/architecture/index.md

 The Kled.io Ecosystem features an advanced workspace technology that provides a comprehensive environment for development and deployment.
 This technology is built on DevPod and Daytona, with a proprietary preload for loading Kled into workspaces, creating a powerful and flexible development environment.

 Key features:
-- DevPod + Daytona integration for powerful workspace management
+- Proprietary workspace creation to copy repo's and open in IDE
 - Proprietary preload with full language support and Docker/Kubernetes tools
 - Multiple workspace providers (local, Kubernetes, cloud)
 - Monorepo support with project discovery and dependency management